 The story behind this success is compelling.
 Since before the London Summit in 2012, family planning has been a priority for the Minister of Health.
 Champions such as the Director of Reproductive Health and Child Survival, Dr. Bocar Daff, and the Director of Family Planning, Dr. Chimère Diaw, have been critical in employing innovative strategies to ensure more women have access to the information and services they need.
 For example, contraceptive pills and injectables, including Sayana Press, are now available at the community level, and the government has launched a community health strategy that will ensure families living far from health facilities will have access to the basic medicines and services they need.
-Additionally, the government has had great success with a new supply delivery system called the Informed Push Model, to ensure that the method of contraceptive implants occurred 83% of the time - today that number has dropped to almost zero.
+Additionally, the government has had great success with a new supply delivery system called the Informed Push Model, to ensure that the method of contraception a woman chooses will be in stock at local clinics.
+In 2012, it was estimated that stocks-outs of contraceptive implants occurred 83% of the time - today that number has dropped to almost zero.